nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

     return inner
 ```

 - The CSP is very strict, We were able to control the `g.image_url`, but due to strict regex, we won't have CSP Injection.
-Also, its vulnerable to clickjacking.
+Also, it's vulnerable to clickjacking.
 ```python
 # ./lamenote/chal.py#L8
 host = re.compile("^[a-z0-9\.:]+$")